Getting Corporate Sponsorship

 While there are a lot of Irish companies that make their sponsorship/donation programmes public, there are many more who do not publish that information.

-A good starting point for you would be the following 2009 Rich List.
+A good starting point for you would examine online lists of businesses that have a CSR-focus, such as the Business in the Community Ireland website.
 It is also a good idea to start by approaching your local businesses, along with the more obvious national companies.
 Also, you may stand a better chance of attracting the attention of a major sponsor should you be able to also tout a celebrity backer for your organisation.